Oliver-Akins/Phantom-Ink-Online/server/README.md

 8. Run `node dist/main.js` for logging directly to the CLI, or `node dist/main.js > output.log` for logging to a file named `output.log`.
 9. Detach your terminal.

+---

+# Configuration:
+All of the configuration for the server is done in the `server.toml` with explanations in the file.
+When a value is changed in the config, you will need to restart the server.
+This is either through systemd (`sudo systemctl restart ghost-writer`) or through your preferred terminal detacher, by stopping then re-starting the process.